Kanban-Zai/kanban-zai-version-1.0/README.md

 # Kanban-Zai Core Manifesto

-This manifesto describes the core idea of an open source social contract for execution teams.
+This manifesto describes the core idea of an open source social contract for Software Development Execution teams.

 ## CONTRIBUTE